This post has been modified to reflect new information since its original publication.

 Social media sites

-On the Web, there are entire blogging websites that are dedicated to reviewing products and services.
+There are entire blogging websites dedicated to reviewing products and services.
 Many businesses may just end up with reviews on consumers’ blogs instead of simply on review platforms.

 Your options for dealing with online reviews